- 1 Why Is it Important to Recycle Water Filters?

 What Should You Do if You Can’t Recycle Your Water Filter with Your Manufacturer?

-Unfortunately, you can’t always count on the company who made your water filter to recycle your old water filters for you.
+Unfortunately, you can’t always count on the company that made your water filter to recycle your old water filters for you.
 However, alternative methods are available.

 Talk to Your Local Recycling Center.